maboej-MSFT/eSignature-using-Power-Apps-V2/README.md

     ![Background pattern, rectangle Description automatically generated with medium confidence](media/de8e3ad35d60ef6c67f9120a038f40b6.png)

 8. Replace the current value with the appid you just saved

+9. Open Details of the “Redirect” Canvas App
+    ![Graphical user interface, application Description automatically
+    generated](media/61e3c445373f21c5488ea34aeb930206.png)

+10. Get the web link of your app (without the ?tenantid), and App ID and save them for later.
+    ![Graphical user interface, text, application, email Description automatically generated](media/db23a31116e6c3a067d5f690ace74426.png)

+11. Update the “eSignaturePowerAppIDRedirect” environment variable:
+    ![Graphical user interface, text, application Description automatically generated](media/0b7bd517f85c7ffd998d24efd473d0b4.png)

+12. Replace the current value with the appid you just saved
-    ![Graphical user interface, text, application, email Description automatically generated](media/64f4bb6f4f00d8b875cd9725c7726184.png)
+    ![Graphical user interface, text, application, email Description automatically generated](media/f5941b6f7b38e00a3386bdc4ca4e230e.png)

-9. Save the variable.
+13. Save the variable.

 # Update the Application Registration in Azure AD

-We need to add the app URL to the app registration, to be able to do the redirect back to the app.
-There can be multiple URLs for many apps.
+We need to add the app URL for both canvas apps to the app registration, to be able to do the redirect back to the app.

-1. In Overview click “Redirect URIs”
+In Overview click “Redirect URIs”
 ![Graphical user interface, text, application, email Description automatically generated](media/782ff22330ccc1754b1cdc9d211d22d6.png)

 1. Click “Add a platform” and select “Web”
     ![Graphical user interface, application, Word Description automatically generated](media/ce03699f8876f35807efdd55269efaf5.png)

-    2. Add the URL og the Web link to the app
+    1. Add the URL of the “main” app og the Web link to the app
         ![Graphical user interface, text, application Description automatically generated with medium
         confidence](media/0c221778ee4507365af495012ed67dcd.png)

+    2. Add the URL of the “redirect” app og the Web link to the app
+        ![Graphical user interface, application Description automatically
+        generated](media/52631a60e7fcb551a0448326d82ae7c8.png)

+    3. You now have two urls.

-    3. Click “Configure”
+    4. Click “Configure”

-    4. Now you are done with the App registration.
+    5. Now you are done with the App registration.

 Note: there can be many webs added to the same App Registration.